ccnmtl/compiled/content/articles/choosing-wagtail.md

 </table>

 Django CMS and Wagtail are the two CMS frameworks that met all of our combined requirements.
-So, we compared how each against another set of developer-centric
+So, we compared each against a set of developer-centric
 criteria:

 * Can the CMS __exist with other applications__ in a Django project?